hack4impact-uiuc/globalgiving-depth/README.md

 How we classify/cluster the data is just as important as the way we obtain/process the data.
 For this project, we used an [HTML Parser](processing/HTMLParser.py) that leverages the BeautifulSoup library to pull clean and filtered text from NGO websites.

+- **Past approaches**

+Refer to the [wiki](https://github.com/hack4impact-uiuc/globalgiving-depth/wiki) to read about some other past approaches which were tried and abandoned.

 ## Getting Started

 ### Installation